 This creates a new blank screen in your app.
 Repeat once more to have three screens total.

 On Screen1, insert a Button control and change the Text property to "Next".

 Likewise, go to Screen2, add a Button control and change the Text to "Next".

 Add a second Button to Screen2 and change the Text to "Back".

 Now go to Screen3, add a Button control and change the Text property to "Back".

-Once you enter this logic, Power Apps will abbreviate this property to Navigate(Screen2,Fade), but when you select the formula in the fx box, it will return to the unabbreviated formula.
+Once you enter this logic, Power Apps abbreviates this property to Navigate(Screen2,Fade), but when you select the formula in the Power fx formula bar, it returns to the unabbreviated formula.

-To test this, select Screen1, and put the app in Preview or Play mode and navigate through the app as a user would.
-As you select each button, notice the subtle visual transitions of each ScreenTransition.
+Return to Screen1, and put the app in Preview or Play mode and navigate through the app as a user would.
+As you select each button, notice the subtle visual transitions of each screen transition.
 Notice how when you select your Back buttons, the transitions go in reverse order.

 Now, let's try some of the other transitions.
 Put the app back into Edit mode and return to Screen1.